Sexual Assault and Anti-Violence Information Office

 Additionally, we recognize that individuals who are surviving violence in their relationships and families may be experiencing increased isolation and danger due to the recent social distancing guidelines.
 Visit Futures Without Violence for a complete list of resources available to surivors nationwide.

 SAAVI is a campus-based office providing safe, confidential counseling, advocacy and information to the USU community.
 SAAVI’s services are open to all USU students, staff, and faculty.
 All USU students across the state can contact SAAVI for help.
 If you are outside the Logan area, we can help you find resources in your local community.
 You are welcome to stop by TSC 311 anytime during business hours.

-When a survivor first comes into SAAVI, they will meet with an advocate and learn about expectations and responsibilities for working with an advocate.
+When a survivor first comes to SAAVI, they will meet with an advocate and learn the expectations and responsibilities for working with an advocate.
 The survivor is in control of their healing journey, and thus gets to decide which resources they would like to receive.
-Once the student decides the advocate will help the student get connected with each resource (setting up an appointment with Title IX to report, connecting the student to a therapist, etc.) Students may utilize SAAVI services as long as they are a student or may also come to our office to get involved with volunteer opportunities or our SAAVI Peer Educator program.
+Once the student decides the advocate will help the student get connected with each resource.

 You can help ensure the safety of the USU campus by helping create an environment intolerant to violence and supporting friends or loved ones who have suffered interpersonal violence.
-Learn more about sexual violence and how you can stand up and help those threatened by it.
+Learn more about forms of violence and how you can stand up and speak out.

 Phone 435-797-7273 (crisis hotline)

 Taggart Student Center 311

 If you are in immediate danger, call 911.